xiaoxb/my_repository/md_files/toefl.md

    Express your opinion freely -marking sure no misunderstanding--build up the trust--win the respect from others

-   Children are able to access latest information that are widely available on the Internet -they can learn the knowledge and skills that are unfamiliar to their parents parents need to learn from their kids to catch up with their children and maintain a healthy relationship with them.
+   Children are able to access latest information that are widely available on the Internet -they can learn the knowledge and skills that are unfamiliar to their parents
+   Parents need to learn from their kids to catch up with their children and maintain a healthy relationship with them.

    Modern society is very demanding in terms of advanced and latest technology skills --youth enables children to have a better memory ability and study more efficiently--parents need to learn from children to fit into the society.